KuhlTime/hsd-markdown-thesis/README.md

 - A GitHub Action that automatically generates a new PDF release every time you push to the `main` branch of this repository.
 - Scripts to run the compilation locally.
 - Support for BibTex.
-- An API to give access to the generated release over a static url.
+- An API to give access to the generated release over a static URL.

 The Figma design for the cover (`static/beginning.pdf`) can be found here:<br>
 https://www.figma.com/community/file/1037658856144320408/hsd-markdown-thesis